-- (c) Runway protection zone overlay (RPZO).
-The purpose of the RPZO is to provide additional restrictions on use and height in sensitive airport runway zones in accordance with FAA guidelines. - (d) Environmental conservation overlay (ECO).
-The purpose of the ECO is to establish minimum development standards and criteria that will afford reasonable protection of environmentally sensitive natural resources found throughout the City.
+(c) Runway protection zone overlay (RPZO).
+The purpose of the RPZO is to provide additional restrictions onuse and height in sensitive airport runway zones in

+- accordance with FAA guidelines. - (d) Environmental conservation overlay (ECO).
+The purpose of the ECO is to establish minimum developments tandards and criteria that will afford reasonable protection of environmentally sensitive natural resources found throughout the City.

 - (a) The boundaries of overlay zoning districts shall be shown on the Official Zoning Map.
-The following procedures apply to the establishment, amendment, or termination of all overlay districts unless otherwise expressly stated. - (b) Overlay district regulations shall be established, amended, or terminated in accordance with the amendment procedures of Division 8.4. - (c) Except as otherwise expressly stated, zoning map amendments establishing, expanding, or reducing the boundaries of an overlay district or terminating all or part of an overlay district shall be processed in accordance with the amendment procedures of Division 8.4. - (d) Section Interpretation - (1) All applicable regulations of the underlying base zoning district apply to property in an overlay district unless otherwise expressly stated in the overlay district regulations. - (2) When overlay regulations conflict with regulations that otherwise apply in the underlying base zoning district, the regulations of the applicable overlay govern.
+The following procedures apply to the establishment, amendment, or termination of all overlay districts unless otherwise expressly stated. - (b) Overlay district regulations shall be established, amended, or terminated in accordance with theamendment procedures of Division 84. - (c) Except as otherwise expressly stated, zoning map amendments establishing, expanding, or reducing the boundaries of an overlay district or terminating all or part of an overlay district shall be processed in accordance with the amendment procedures of Division 84. - (d) Section Interpretation - (1) All applicable regulations of the underlying base zoning district apply to property in an overlay district unless otherwise expressly stated in the overlay district regulations. - (2) When overlay regulations conflict with regulations that otherwise apply in the underlying base zoning district, the regulations of the applicable overlay govern.
 If property is classified in multiple overlay districts and the regulations of one overlay district conflict with the regulations of another overlay district, the more restrictive regulation governs.

-Division 4.2 Runway Protection Zone Overlay (RPZO)
+Division 4.2 Runway Protection Zone Overlay (RPZO) Section 94-34 - Purpose.

-- (a) The RPZO is an overlay regulating the use and design of property at and in the vicinity of Pickens County Airport (KJZP).
-The purposes of this runway protection zone overlay (RPZO) are to: - (1) Prevent the establishment and/or expansion of uses, structures, or vegetation, which constitute hazards or obstructions to, or be vulnerable to impact from aircraft operating to, from or near an airport; and to - (2) Allow for appropriate uses surrounding the airport that further the City's economic development.
+- (a) The RPZO is an overlay regulating the use and design of property at and in the vicinity of Pickens County Airport (KJZP) based on the runway protection zones depicted in the latest revision of the Airport Layout Plan maintained by the Pickens County Airport Authority and identified on the City of Jasper Zoning Map.
+The purposes of this runway protection zone overlay (RPZO) are to: - (1) Prevent the establishment and/or expansion of uses, structures, or vegetation, which constitute hazards or obstructions to, or be vulnerable to impact from aircraft operating to, from or near anairport; and to - (2) Allow for appropriate uses surrounding the airport that further the City's economic development.

-Section 94-35 - Restrictions and requirements.
+Section 94-35 - Restrictions and Requirements.

-- (a) The following generalized land uses are defined as incompatible within the RPZO and are therefore prohibited: - (1) Residential development; - (2) Any use that would attract and congregate people including but not limited to, retail commercial development, industrial development, institutions, and places of worship;
+- (a) The following generalized land uses are defined as incompatible within the RPZO and are therefore prohibited only on the portions of lots contained within the RPZO boundaries: - (1) Residential development; - (2) Any use that would attract and congregate people including but not limited to, retail commercial development, industrial development, institutions, places of assembly, and places of worship;

-- (3) Water uses such as lakes, ponds, and landfills that significantly increase the potential for interference of airborne fowl with landing and departing aircraft; - (4) Construction activities and land uses, which would produce smoke and/or dust in such a manner so as to impair visibility of pilots using the airport; - (5) High intensity exterior lighting, including, but not limited to, lighting for signage, private drives, parking lots and security, which is located in such a manner as to impair the visibility of pilots using the airport is prohibited unless such lighting is properly shielded; - (6) Land uses which create electrical interference with navigational signals or radio communication between the airport and aircraft. - (7) Height limit: Ten feet below the approach-departure clearance surface, with a maximum height of 35 feet.
+- (3) Water uses such as lakes, ponds, and landfills that significantly increase the potential forinterference of airborne fowl with landing and departing aircraft; - (4) Construction activities and land uses, which would produce smoke and/or dust in such a mannerso as to impair visibility of pilots using the airport; - (5) High intensity exterior lighting, including, but not limited to, lighting for signage, private drives, parking lots and security, which is located in such a manner as to impair the visibility of pilots using the airport is prohibited unless such lighting is properly shielded; - (6) Land uses which create electrical interference with navigational signals or radio communication between the airport and aircraft. - (7) Height limit: Ten feet below the approach-departure clearance surface, with a maximum height of 35 feet.

-Section 94-36 - Modification or expansion of existing uses, structures, or vegetation.
+Section 94-36 - Modification or Expansion of Existing uses, Structures, or Vegetation.